senzhaocode/ScaR/README.md

       # Set whether the input fastq reads are trimmed (1) or not (0)

       --length 48
-      # Set the maximum length of sequencing read, this option is only active when raw fastq reads are trimmed (--trimm 1)
+      # Set the maximum length of reads, this option is only available when raw fastq reads are trimmed (--trimm 1)

+      --transAlign
+      # (default: hisat2)
+      Set an aligner to map reads at transcriptome level using no-splicing mode (Options: hisat2 or star)

+      --genomeAlign
+      # (default: hisat2)
+      Set an aligner to map reads at genome level using splicing mode (Options: hisat2 or star)

       --trans_ref ensembl
       # (default: ensembl)
-      # The setting of annotation resources, users could choose other options (e.g. "gencode" or "ucsc").
+      # Set the resource of transcript sequence data (Options: gencode, ensembl or ucsc).

       --p 8
       # (default: 8)
       # The number of threads for running in parallel.

       --anno ~/reference/
-      # Set the path of genomic, transcriptomic sequences and annotations
+      # Set the directory of genomic, transcriptomic sequences and annotations

       --output ~/examples/output/
       # Output directory

       --scaffold ~/examples/input/RCC1_ABHD12B_scaff_seq.fa
-      # A list of fusion scaffold sequences in fasta format (if --scaffold is active, --coordinate should be inactivated)
+      # A list of fusion scaffold sequences in fasta format (if --scaffold is active, --coordinate has to be inactivated)
       # For instance:
       #	>alt_0
       #	XXXXXXXXXXXXXXXXXX|YYYYYYYYYYYYYYYY
       #	>alt_1
       #	XXXXXXXXXXXXXXXXXX*YYYYYYYYYYYYYYY
       # NOTE: 1.
 It only accepts '*' or '|' as a separator for breakpoint sequences.
-'XXXXXXXXXXX' and 'YYYYYYYYY' correspond to the sequences from geneA and geneB, respectively.
-      #       2. To ensure the specificity of breakpoint sequences matching to the reference, we recommend that 'XXXXXXXX' and 'YYYYYYYY' should be at least 20 bp.
+      #       2. To ensure the specificity of breakpoint sequences matching to the reference, we recommend that the lengths of 'XXXXXXXX' and 'YYYYYYYY' should be at least 20 bp.
       #       3. In general, the breakpoint sequences are composed of cDNAs (i.e. exon region).
 If users would like to detect the fusion sequences including intron/intergenic region, they have to set user-defined reference sequences, please see the usage of parameter "--user_ref".

       --coordinate "chr1:34114119|chr2:65341523,chr1:3412125|chr2:65339145"
-      # Set genomic junction coodinates (build GRCh38) of breakpoint sites for GeneA and GeneB, e.g. chr1:34114119 and chr2:65341523 correpsond to the chromosome names and genomic breakpoints of GeneA and GeneB, respectively. (if --coordinate is active, --scaffold should be inactivated)
+      # Set genomic junction coordinates (build GRCh38) of breakpoint sites for GeneA and GeneB, e.g. chr1:34114119 and chr2:65341523 correpsond to the chromosome names and genomic breakpoints of GeneA and GeneB, respectively. (if --coordinate is active, --scaffold has to be inactivated)

       --user_ref ~/upstream.fasta
-      # User-defined reference sequences, users can specify transcript reference sequences (or genomic sequences) in fasta format which are not present in the default database.
+      # User-defined reference sequences, users can specify transcript reference sequences (or genomic sequences) in fasta format which are not present in the default annotation database.
       # For instance:
       # >RP11-599B13.3|alternative1
       # CTTTGTGTCTTTGTCTTTATTTCTTTTCTCATTCCCTCGTCTCCACCGGGAAGGGGAGAGCCTGCGGGTGGTGTATCAGGCAGGTTCCCCTACATCTTTGGCACCCAACAC
-      # NOTE: 'RP11-599B13.3' is the gene name and should be identical to the input of gene partner names (either GeneA or GeneB); 'alternative1' is the transcript name (please avoid using symbol '_' in user-defined transcript name).
-Make sure both 'RP11-599B13.3' and 'alternative1' are present together, and separated by '|'.
+      # NOTE: 'RP11-599B13.3' is the gene name and should be identical to the input of gene partner names (either GeneA or GeneB); 'alternative1' is the transcript name (please avoid using the symbol '_ $ % & # * @ ^ ? + ! < >' in user-defined transcript name).
+Make sure both 'RP11-599B13.3' and 'alternative1' are together, and separated by '|'.

 ## 3. Output results